Marlins vs. Cubs: Betting Trends, Records ATS, Home/Road Splits

 Marlins Recent Betting Performance

-- The Marlins have played as the underdog in seven of their past 10 games and have gone 3-4 in those contests.
+- In seven games as the underdog over the last 10 matchups, the Marlins have posted a mark of 3-4.

-- When it comes to the total, the Marlins and their opponents are 6-4-0 in their last 10 games.
+- In their previous 10 games with a total, the Marlins and their opponents have combined to exceed the over/under on seven occasions.

-- The Marlins' previous 10 contests have not had a spread posted by oddsmakers.
+- The last 10 Marlins games have not had a spread set by bookmakers.

 Marlins Betting Records & Stats